Understanding Reverse Mortgage Income Requirements

 Why do lenders care about income if there are no monthly payments?

-Borrowers must demonstrate that even with the reverse mortgage, they have adequate income to continue to live in the home comfortably, paying installments of taxes, insurance, and all other property charges as due because non-payment would constitute a default under the loan terms.
+Borrowers must demonstrate that, even with the reverse mortgage, they have adequate income to continue living in the home comfortably, paying installments of taxes, insurance, and all other property charges as due, because non-payment would constitute a default under the loan terms.
 Compile documentation and discuss any income or assistance you receive with your lender.
 Working through the financial assessment and qualifying for your reverse mortgage may be necessary.

 Q.